What to Expect at the GSI Teaching Conference

 “Very intense, captivating, eye opening.
 It was great, I would give it to everyone, professors, mentors, leaders.”

 “The theater performance was very effective at highlighting sensitive issues and opening up space to discuss from a common experience.”

 “Active Participation,” a brief play by Berkeley Interactive Theater, depicts an office-hour meeting among three students and their GSI in which the GSI tries to sort out how the students distributed duties in a group project.
 The scene is peppered with microaggressions, accusations, and challenges to the GSI’s authority, which the GSI struggles to respond to.
 After the short scene, audience members are invited to ask the characters questions about their behavior and motivations during the scene.
-The interactive performance served as the basis of an in-depth, participatory exploration of microaggressions, multiple perspectives on social situations, and productive ways that GSIs in their role as teachers can respond to situations while maintaining respect for the individuals involved.
+The interactive performance serves as the basis of an in-depth, participatory exploration of microaggressions, multiple perspectives on social situations, and productive ways that GSIs in their role as teachers can respond to situations while maintaining respect for the individuals involved.

 A follow-up workshop, Creating Inclusive Classrooms, aims to further assist GSIs in understanding the character and consequences of microaggressions and in developing skills to identify and respond to them if they occur.
 The workshop is held each semester in the GSI Center’s Workshops on Teaching series.

 Here are more resources on the topic of microaggressions: